jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

   ![LifeCycle](../assets/images/JA-19.png)

   - <ins>**Thread Scheduler**</ins>
-    - Part of the JVM that decides which thread should run.
+    - Part of the JVM which decides the thread that should run.

     - No guarantee that which runnable thread will be chosen to run by the thread scheduler.

     - Only one thread at a time can run in a single process.

     - Mainly uses preemptive or time slicing scheduling to schedule the threads.
-       - Preemptive scheduling: The highest priority task executes until it enters the waiting or dead states or a higher priority task comes into existence.
+       - <ins>Preemptive scheduling</ins>: The highest priority task executes until it enters the waiting or dead states or a higher priority task comes into existence.

-       - Time slicing scheduling: A task executes for a predefined slice of time and then reenters the pool of ready tasks.
+       - <ins>Time slicing scheduling</ins>: A task executes for a predefined slice of time and then re-enters the pool of ready tasks.
 The scheduler then determines which task should execute next, based on priority and other factors.

   - <ins>**Creating Threads in Java**</ins>
-    - `Thread class`
+    1. `Thread class`
        - Implements Runnable interface
        - Useful methods:
           - _public void start()_